$s$-Numbers of Embeddings of Weighted Wiener Algebras: -Numbers and function spaces

 where the left-most infimum is taken over all $(n-1)$-dimensional subspaces $L_{n-1}$ in $Y$. \\ The $n$th Weyl number of $T$ is defined as

 The $n$th Bernstein number of $T$ is defined as

 where the supremum is taken over all $n$-dimensional subspaces $L_n$ in $X$.

-There is a huge amount of literature about these numbers, their different roles in approximation and operator theory and applications.
+There is a huge amount of literature about $s$-numbers and related widths.
+The concept of widths came from the Soviet School in Approximation Theory.
+It was used to measure the approximation error of sets in normed spaces.
+Kolmogorov widths are the oldest widths suggested by Kolmogorov in \cite{Kol36}.
+Linear and Bernstein widths were introduced by Tikhomirov in \cite{Tikho60}.
+In order to approximate general operators between Banach spaces, Pietsch defined the notion $s$-number in \cite{Pie74}.
+Kolmogorov, linear, and Bernstein widths are Kolmogorov, approximation, and Bernstein numbers of identity operators, respectively.
+There is one more point we would like to mention.
 Approximation, Kolmogorov, Bernstein and Weyl numbers are $s$-numbers in the sense of Pietsch \cite{Pie74}, \cite[Section 11.1]{Pie80B}.
-Later, in \cite[Section 2.2]{Pie87B}, \cite{Pi08} Pietsch modified the definition of $s$-numbers and Bernstein numbers do not satisfy these new conditions, but the other still do.
-All these numbers have its own history.
-Good references are the monographs of Pietsch \cite{Pie80B,Pie87B} and of Pinkus \cite{Pin85B}.
+However, later in \cite[Section 2.2]{Pie87B}, \cite{Pie08} Pietsch modified the definition of $s$-numbers.
+Bernstein numbers do not satisfy these new conditions, but the other still do.
+All these numbers have its own history and their different roles in approximation and operator theory.
+Good references are the monographs by Pietsch \cite{Pie80B,Pie87B,{Pie07B}} and of Pinkus \cite{Pin85B}.